Skip to main content

 The wastewater produced within the campus is treated with an innovative and technologically advanced system.
 Through the application of the innovative Oxic Settling Anaerobic process, the production of sewage sludge to be disposed of is reduced.
 The use of polymeric or self-forming ultrafiltration membranes allows the production of water with a quality suitable for agricultural reuse.

-Technologies for sludge reduction
+Technologies for sludge reduction and production of treated water

 GROUP 2